JieYingWu/dvrk_action_embedding/README.md

     bag_name = {rosbag_name}

-     (other seeting can refer to the code)
+    (other setting please refer to the code)

 ### 2. Run the script